ALL ABOUT OUR ORGANISATION

 Meet the Team

 Our expertise and leadership skills include our Project Manager, who founded CELLS in 2009 (Choices-Education-Lifelong-Learning-Skills-Charity), his background is 30+ years in logistical operations, BSI Quality standards auditing and business development, with 10-years extensive work with CYP managing CELLS.
-The Project Manager is responsible for daily operational and financial management.

 CELLS governing board consists of 3 non-related directors who are professional people.
 The chair has 24-years’ experience of management in the third-sector and a Business-Studies Degree.
 Another is a third-year University social care student, with vast experience of working with challenging CYP.
 The remaining director is a manager in the construction industry and utilises his connections and expertise to secure placements, work-experience, training and employment for our beneficiaries.